natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 ### [Boolean Minimization Example](https://www.youtube.com/watch?v=yXBAy432vT8&t=1663s)

-When given a boolean expression, we need to be creative and utilize all properties of boolean algebra to minimise the expression.
+When given a boolean expression, we need to be creative and utilize all possible properties of boolean algebra to minimise the expression.
 For example, we can use the *reduction* rule from the boolean algebra cheat-sheet above to perform boolean minimization:

 $$\begin{aligned}
 Y &= \overline{C} \text{ }\overline{B} A + \overline{C} B A + CB\overline{A} + CBA\\